 If your home or business property is in foreclosure, filing a chapter 13 bankruptcy may enable you to keep the property if you can make payments during the bankruptcy to resolve the debt that led to the foreclosure.
 While there is no deadline for filing bankruptcy, the case should be filed as soon as possible, preferably before any sale of the property.
 A timely bankruptcy petition should delay any potential sale and enable you to retain the property by making all scheduled payments.
 If the property is sold and the sale has been confirmed before your bankruptcy petition is filed, your right to redeem the property will be forfeited.

 Let’s say your wages are being garnished because of a judgment against you, or your driver’s license has been suspended because you caused a car accident without insurance.
 Filing bankruptcy can stop the garnishment or enable you to get your license back.
 There is no set deadline for filing either a chapter 7 or chapter 13 bankruptcy.
 However, the longer it takes your lawyer to file the bankruptcy, the longer your wages will continue to be garnished or your license will be suspended.

 Are All These Failures to File, or to File On Time, Legal Malpractice?

 Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your legal malpractice claim, answer your questions, and advise you concerning whether you should proceed.
-Call or email our team of motivated, determined professionals for a free consultation.
+Call our team of motivated, determined legal malpractice attorneys for a free consultation.
 We’re here to serve your legal needs with unwavering dedication and the drive to win.